AePS Transaction Reversal and Refund Process: What to Do When Money Is Deducted

 Common Confusion: Instant Auto-Reversal

-A widespread myth is that all failed AePS transactions with debited amounts are reversed instantly
+A widespread misconception is that all failed AePS transactions with debited amounts are reversed instantly

-While many transactions do reverse automatically, it’s not always immediate.
-It can take up to T+5 working days for the auto-reversal to reflect in your account, depending on the banks involved and the nature of the failure.
+While many transactions do reverse automatically, it is not always immediate.
+It can take up to T+5 working days for the auto-reversal to reflect in the user’s account, depending on the banks involved and the nature of the failure.

 Steps for AePS Transaction Reversal